- Business Insurance

 Step 4: Get a Free Quote

-A free quote from Paychex is a quick and easy way to buy workers' comp online.
+A free workers’ compensation insurance quote online from Paychex is a quick and easy way to buy workers' comp.
 You'll be asked to provide basic information about your business, such as your industry, number of employees, and estimated payroll.
-Using that information, Paychex generates a customized workers' compensation insurance quote for your business.
+Using that information, Paychex generates a customized quote for workers' compensation insurance for your business.
 The entire process takes just a few minutes, and there's no obligation to buy a policy.

 How Much Does Workers' Compensation Insurance Cost?

-The cost of workers' compensation insurance varies based on your unique business situation.
-The average cost of workers' compensation per employee is $0.45 per employee hour worked, according to a December 2023 report from the Bureau of Labor Statistics.
-That adds to roughly $930 annually for a full-time employee working 40 hours per week.
+How much workers' compensation insurance is varies based on your unique business situation.
+The average cost of workers' compensation per employee is $0.46 per employee hour worked, according to a September 2025 report from the Bureau of Labor Statistics.
+That adds up to roughly $950 annually for a full-time employee working 40 hours per week.

 Ultimately, the best way to determine your cost for workers' compensation insurance is to get a customized quote from an insurance provider.